totiz/SwiftTaskManager/README.md

 SwiftTaskManager

-I've created this demo from this Viedoe (not me) http://www.youtube.com/watch?v=war0gHL26ns
+I've created this demo from this video (not me) http://www.youtube.com/watch?v=war0gHL26ns